-Setting Description Factory Default Global Unicast Address The prefix value must be formatted according to the RFC None Prefix 2373 "IPv6 Addressing Architecture," using 8 colon-separated 16-bit hexadecimal values.
-One double colon may be used in the address to indicate the appropriate number of zeros required to fill the undefined fields.
+Setting Description Factory Default The prefix value must be formatted according to RFC 2373 Global Unicast Address "IPv6 Addressing Architecture," using 8 colon-separated 16-bit Prefix hexadecimal values.
+One double colon may be used in the None address to indicate the appropriate number of zeros required to fill the undefined fields.